FREE COVID-19 Testing Sites

 Positive Test Result:

-If you test positive, you have COVID-19 and should isolate from others and follow the isolation guidelines, wear a well fitted mask if you have contact with others, and avoid indoor gatherings.
+If you test positive, you have COVID-19 and should isolate from others, follow isolation guidelines, wear a well fitted mask if you have contact with others, and avoid indoor gatherings.
 Do not get an additional PCR test.

-People who are at higher risk for developing severe illness from COVID-19 because of other medical conditions, older age, or having a compromised immune system, it is especially important to get tested.
+It is especially important that people who are at higher risk for developing severe illness from COVID-19 get tested.
+Risk factors for developing severe illness from COVID-19 include a number of common medical conditions, age over 50, or a compromised immune system.
 If you test positive, you may qualify for early treatment to reduce your risk of severe illness.

 How to Use a Self-Test

-Read the complete manufacturer’s instructions for use before using a test.
+Read the complete manufacturer’s instructions before using a test.
 Talk to a healthcare provider if you have questions about the test or your results.

 Below is an example for one type of antigen test.